Egg, Switzerland: Geography

 Egg has an area of 14.5 km2.
 Of this area, 58.1% is used for agricultural purposes, while 23.2% is forested.
 Of the rest of the land, 18.1% is settled (buildings or roads) and the remainder (0.6%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 12.9% of the total area, while transportation infrastructure made up the rest (5.2%).
 Of the total unproductive area, water (streams and lakes) made up 0.3% of the area.
 As of 2007 12.8% of the total municipal area was undergoing some type of construction.

 The lowest elevation in the municipality is the Greifensee at 438 m.
 The highest point in the municipality is the Pfannenstiel at 853 m.

 Egg is located in the Pfannenstiel region.

 Districts

 There are three villages in Egg: Hinteregg (population: 1,500), Egg (population: 4,800) and Esslingen (population: 1,500).
 There are also smaller settlements (called Aussenwacht): Rällikon, Innervollikon, Usservollikon, Niederesslingen, Rohr, Schaubigen, Eichholz, Neuhaus, and Guldenen.

 Coat of arms

-The coat of arms shows two entwined hands in blue, coming out of silver clouds.
+The coat of arms shows two entwined hands in blue.
 It was created at the beginning of the 19th century, influenced by the French Revolution.
 It symbolizes the motto of the Revolution: Freedom, Equality and Brotherhood.